mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 <!-- todo: damian's 2 fedbacks -->

-LLMs have the potential to revolutionise many areas of healthcare, but currently the fear and reality of hallucinations prevent adoption.
+LLMs have the potential to revolutionise healthcare, but currently the fear and reality of hallucinations prevent adoption in most applications.

 At [Invetech](https://www.invetechgroup.com/), we’re working on “Deterministic Quoting”, a new technique that ensures quotations from source material are verbatim, not hallucinated.